ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Synchronize all data with a sha1 hash.
-When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
-If the hash doesn't match what the server has, the update is rejected by the server.
-The client must pull what the server has and redo the update.
 * Use RSA-4096 + Kyber-1024 for exchanging symmetric keys.
 The keys will be encrypted with RSA(Kyber(Key)).
 RSA-4096 is state-of-the-art and Kyber-1024 is quantum-resistant.
 * Budget endpoints shouldn’t require access tokens.
 The access tokens identify a user, but the budget tokens signed with private RSA keys don’t identify a user but can only be generated if the user has the private key (only obtained if user is authenticated)
 * Store budget keys (along with keys for signing token generation) as an encrypted JSON blob in a database table.
 Perhaps name it `user_key_store`.